leochow6590/ENGG1340-Project/README.md

 2. User can see the records which include the amount, date, types of income or expense and account(including cash, bank card and credit card.)
 3. User can delete or edit the records at any time.
 4. User will be provided with statistical report of user's financial state, including yearly/monthly/weekly income and expenses, percentage of money spent on different categories and the ratio of income to expense.
-5. User can search previous record by date or type of expense or account.
+5. User can search previous records by date or type of expense or account.
 6. User will receive an alert from the system if the monthly expenses exceed the budget setted in the system.
-7. User have to set a password and enter the password everytime they access to the system.